 - Glue Stick

-TIP: If you are not a toilet paper hoarder like me, you could only print the pieces on cardstock and roll them into cylinders.
+TIP: If you are not a toilet paper hoarder like me, you can just print the pieces on cardstock and roll them into cylinders.
 They won’t be as sturdy to play with, but will still work.

-To start crafting your nativity set, print and cut the template available at the end of this post.
+To start crafting your nativity set, print and cut the templates available at the end of this post.

 Then, follow the instructions on this video, or keep reading for written directions.